bloominstituteoftechnology/Newsfeed-Components/README.md

 A few things to check out:
 * Native CSS Animations.
   * CSS has the ability to animate elements using a number of different properties.
-Check out `transform` and `transition`, and `animate`.
+Check out `transform` and `transition`, and `animation`.
 A word of warning, these CSS properties will act differently on different browsers, so always read and see if you need a `browser prefix` in order to animate properly.
   * https://css-tricks.com/almanac/properties/a/animation/
 * jQuery
   * jQuery is an extremely popular JavaScript library, in fact most of the native DOM manipulation we know and love, came from the jQuery library.
 It is worth getting a little familiar with it.
 The jQuery library is massive, and part of it is an animation library. jQuery gives us a fantastic method called `.animate()`.
 There are also simpler methods such as `slideDown` `slideUp`, `slideToggle`, `show`, `hide` and more.